dreamportdev/Osdev-Notes/04_Memory_Management/04_Virtual_Memory_Manager.md

 We've looked at allocating virtual memory, how about freeing it?
 This is quite simple!
 To start with, we'll need to find the VM object that represents the memory we want to free: this can be done by searching through the list of objects until we find the one we want.

-If we don't find a VM object with a matching base address, something has gone wrong and you may want to emit an error for debugging.
-Otherwise you can remove the VM object from the linked list.
+If we don't find a VM object with a matching base address, something has gone wrong and error for debugging should be emitted.
+Otherwise the VM object can be safely removed from the linked list.

-At this point you will need to inspect the object's flags to determine how to handle the physical addresses that are mapped.
-If the object represents MMIO, you will only need to remove the mappings from the page tables.
+At this point the object's flags need to be inspected to determine how to handle the physical addresses that are mapped.
+If the object represents MMIO, it will only need to remove the mappings from the page tables.
 If the object is working (anonymous) memory, which is indicated by the `VM_FLAG_MMIO` bit being cleared, the physical addresses in the page tables are page frames.
-You'll want to tell your physical memory manager that these frames are now free after removing the mappings.
+The physical memory manager should be informed that these frames are now free after removing the mappings.

 We're leaving the implementation of this function up to the reader, but it's prototype would like something like: